-Participants described lack of access to employer-based benefits as a constant stressor.
+Participants described constant stress due to lack of access to employer-based benefits and employer abuses of power that kept them in unsafe and uncertain working conditions.

-Precarious workers used coping strategies used including drawing on savings, seeking out social support from social circles, relying on or generating resilience, modifying their perspectives or attitudes toward the hardships, and self-care strategies including physical activity.
+Precarious workers used coping strategies, including drawing on savings, seeking out social support from social circles, relying on or generating resilience, modifying their perspectives or attitudes toward the hardships, and self-care strategies including physical activity.